Ultra-Code/archsway/archlinux/archinstall.md

+for new setup home should be a subvolume/partition mounted on the /root which is preferably btrfs/f2fs and FILES partition mounted to home/{data,/files} FILES should be 120-140GiB and root should have a max of 60GiB export ZDOTDIR in /etc/zsh/zshenv to $HOME/.config/dotfiles
 NOTE: make sure to mount btfs with compression zstd on first mount on live iso
 #needed base system modules
 systemd-boot as boot manager